Cliff Satherley: Personal life

 Clifford Satherley married Alma Florence Wilmot (1907-1953) on April 2, 1932.
 On the 1935 Electoral Roll his address was listed as 235 Ponsonby Road, Ponsonby and his occupation was “porter”.
-His mother Ingress died on December 17, 1930 in Blenheim aged 50.
+His mother Ingress died on December 17, 1930, in Blenheim aged 50.

 Alma gave birth to a daughter (Sylvia Fay Iwan) at St. Kilda at 239 Great North Road on April 1, 1937.
-Then in 1939 when they he had moved to Te Puke they had a son though he was born at Nurse Woolley's in Herne Bay, Auckland.
+Then in 1939 when they he had moved to Te Puke they had a son, Clifton Satherley though he was born at Nurse Woolley's in Herne Bay, Auckland.

 Satherley was working as a shunter on the railways and was based in Te Puke initially after moving south after being transferred from Auckland in 1938.
 He was living with his wife, daughter and father Charles in Railway housing at the time.
 He was transferred again late in 1939 to Frankton in Hamilton.
 At the Frankton Railway Shunters’ Council annual picnic held at the Cambridge racecourse in December Satherley's daughter Sylvia won a prize in the 3 year old “events” while Cliff won the “gang relay” with 2 team mates.
-In December 1940 the end of year picnic was held at Steele's farm in Te Pahu His entire family was all mentioned with it said that Cliff came second in the tiny tot's under 2 race, Sylvia was second in the 2 years to 4 years girls race, Cliff Satherley finished second in the “Shunters’ championship”, while his wife Alma won the “thread the needle”.
+In December 1940 the end of year picnic was held at Steele's farm in Te Pahu His entire family was all mentioned with it said that Clifton came second in the tiny tot's under 2 race, Sylvia was second in the 2 years to 4 years girls race, Cliff Satherley finished second in the “Shunters’ championship”, while his wife Alma won the “thread the needle”.
 Cliff also won the “gang relay” with J. Snelgar and S. Roberts, and was on the winning “tug-of-war” team.
 Their 3rd child Richard Anthony Satherley was born in 1945.
+Clifton would later play Plunket Shield cricket for Northern Districts and rugby union for Wests and Thames Valley while Richard played rugby union for Suburbs UCT (South Africa).
+Clifton scored 52 for Northern Districts against the touring MCC team in 1960.
+Clifton was killed aged just 22 on September 15, 1961 when the car he was travelling in was hit by a shunting train at 10.30pm half a mile south of Paeroa.
+His companion, Gary Cairncross was also killed instantly.

 In the "New Zealand Gazette" of 1942 it was recorded that Satherley was living at 5 Kea Street in Frankton and was still working as a shunter.
 In September of the same year his name was called out in the Seventeenth Ballot which meant he was eligible for overseas service.
 It appears that he may have been excused from duty however as he was never enlisted in the military.
 He may have returned to Auckland at some point around 1943 as he was mentioned as having played a match for his old Richmond Rovers rugby league side.

-On August 4, 1944 his father Charles Herbert Satherley died in Auckland aged 79 at Green Lane Hospital.
+On August 4, 1944, his father Charles Herbert Satherley died in Auckland aged 79 at Green Lane Hospital.
 The service was held at W.H.
 Tongue and Son's Chapel and he was buried at Waikumete Cemetery.